momagdyy97/EmployeesInfo-Backend/README.md

 ## Overview

-EmployeesInfo is the frontend service for the EmployeesInfo application.
+EmployeesInfo is the backend service for the EmployeesInfo application.
 It is built using Node.js, Express.js and MongoDB.

 ## Installation